 - Muscle or joint pains

-Your adrenal glands are composed of two sections.
-The interior (medulla) produces adrenaline-like hormones.
-The outer layer (cortex) produces a group of hormones called corticosteroids.
+The adrenal glands are made up of two sections.
+The interior, called the medulla, makes adrenaline-like hormones.
+The outer layer, called the cortex, makes a group of hormones called corticosteroids.
 Corticosteroids include:

 - Mineralocorticoids.
-These hormones, which include aldosterone, maintain your body's balance of sodium and potassium to keep your blood pressure normal.
+These hormones, including aldosterone, balance the body's sodium and potassium to keep blood pressure in a healthy range.

 Primary adrenal insufficiency

-When the cortex is damaged and doesn't produce enough adrenocortical hormones, the condition is called primary adrenal insufficiency.
-This is most commonly the result of the body attacking itself (autoimmune disease).
-For unknown reasons, your immune system views the adrenal cortex as foreign, something to attack and destroy.
-People with Addison's disease are more likely than others to have another autoimmune disease as well.
+Sometimes, the outer layer of the adrenal glands, known as the cortex, is damaged.
+Then it can't make enough hormones, a condition called primary adrenal insufficiency.
+This is usually the result of an autoimmune disease, in which the body attacks itself.
+People with Addison's disease are more likely than are other people to have another autoimmune disease as well.